Emergent probability fluxes in confined microbial navigation

-We now generalize our arguments to more complex shapes by inferring the following effective rules: (\emph{i}) because flux loops are generated by curvature gradients, the number of flux loops equals the number of zero crossing of curvature gradient, $\nabla\kappa=0$; (\emph{ii}) the magnitude of a flux loop is proportional to the integrated change in curvature $\int \left|\frac{\partial \kappa}{\partial l}\right|\mathrm{d}l$ along a portion of the boundary; (\emph{iii}) the number of stagnation points in the flux ($|\bm{j}_r|\approx0$) is at most one for every two flux loops.
+We now generalize our arguments to more complex shapes by inferring the following effective rules: (\emph{i}) because flux loops are generated by curvature gradients, the number of flux loops equals the number of zero crossing of curvature gradient, $\nabla\kappa=0$; (\emph{ii}) the magnitude of a flux loop is proportional to the integrated change in curvature $\int \left|\frac{\partial \kappa}{\partial l}\right|\mathrm{d}l$ along a portion of the boundary with arc length $l$; (\emph{iii}) the number of stagnation points in the flux ($|\bm{j}_r|\approx0$) is at most one for every two flux loops.
 These predictions are in line with the topological structure of the fluxes for simulations of our model in compartments of growing complexity with multiple lobes and points of both positive and negative curvature, as shown in Fig.~\ref{fig:compound}.

-Though Eq.~\eqref{eq:noneqflux} reveals the importance of forces acting at the boundaries, the nonequilibrium nature of the probability distribution imposes a nonlocal spatial distribution of the fluxes.
+Although Eq.~\eqref{eq:noneqflux} reveals the importance of forces acting at the boundaries, the nonequilibrium nature of the probability distribution imposes a nonlocal spatial distribution of the fluxes.
 It is then natural to consider the integral of the flux over an area of the compartment

-which gives an effective measure for the strength of the nonequilibrium fluxes within the region $S$ (we choose a strip of $20\,\upmu$m along the boundary where the fluxes are clearly distinguishable from noise) and where self-propulsion velocity $v_0$ is used to nondimensionalize $\mathcal{F}$.
-Through $\bm{j}$, $\mathcal{F}$ inherits the dependence on $\nabla\kappa\sim \tfrac{\partial \kappa}{\partial \ell}$, where $\ell$ is the arc length of the boundary.
+which gives an effective measure for the strength of the nonequilibrium fluxes within the region $S$ (we choose a strip of $20\,\upmu$m along the boundary where the fluxes are clearly distinguishable from statistical noise) and where self-propulsion velocity $v_0$ is used to nondimensionalize $\mathcal{F}$.
+Through $\bm{j}$, $\mathcal{F}$ inherits the dependence on $\nabla\kappa\sim \tfrac{\partial \kappa}{\partial l}$.
 To capture the global characteristics of the geometry, we are naturally led to define the dimensionless number

+comparing the global change in curvature over the total perimeter $\int \mathrm{d}l$ of the boundary with the typical area of the cell $A_c$ calculated by squaring the swimmer's length (see \emph{Methods}).
+We find that the integral flux strength $\mathcal{F}$ depends uniquely on $\chi$ for both experiments and simulations of elliptical compartments with various areas $A$ and eccentricities $\epsilon$ (Fig.~\ref{fig:Hockey_stick}).
+The crossover in the integrated fluxes at $\chi\approx 10^{-3}$ corresponds to the point at which the fluxes can be effectively distinguished from noise given the available statistics (in fact, to quantify the effect of statistical noise, we consider simulations in circular compartments --where fluxes are strictly absent-- and use the same amount of statistics as elliptical compartments; we find an average value $\mathcal{F}_\text{noise}=5\times10^{-3}$, marked with a horizontal gray line; the shaded area marks the standard deviation derived from simulations of circular compartments with the same areas as the ellipses).